polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 When you click the _"post"_ button, the endpoint returns the exact same payload as it was given.

-Congratulations, you have now created an endpoint that can accept arguments.
 The way this works, is that any arguments passed into your endpoint, will end up inside of an **[.arguments]** node, inside of your lambda, as it is being executed.
 So your lambda will actually look like the following when it's executed, due to its arguments collection being passed into it.